chriskhanhtran/bert-extractive-summarization/README.md

 - **Demo with MobileBert:** https://extractive-summarization.herokuapp.com/
 - **Blog post:**

+I modified the source codes provided by ([Liu et al., 2019](https://github.com/nlpyang/PreSumm)) to use the HuggingFace's `transformers` library and their pretrained DistilBERT model.
+At the moment (05/31/2020), MobileBERT is not yet available in `transformers`.
+Fortunately, I found this [PyTorch implementation of MobileBERT](https://github.com/lonePatient/MobileBert_PyTorch) by @lonePatient.

+Please visit [PreSumm](https://github.com/nlpyang/PreSumm) for instructions for training on CNN/DailyMail and this [modified repo]() forked from PreSumm for fine-tuning DistilBERT and MobileBERT.

 ## Results on CNN/DailyMail

 | Models     | ROUGE-1 |	ROUGE-2 | ROUGE-L | Inference Time* | Size   | Params   | Download |